radiac/django-tagulous/docs/contributing.rst

 added to models, the models call the field's ``contribute_to_class`` method, which adds the descriptors in :source:`tagulous/models/descriptors.py` onto the model in their place.
-These descriptors act as getters and setters, channelling data to and from the managers in :source:`tagulous/models/managers.py`.
+These descriptors act as getters and setters, channeling data to and from the managers in :source:`tagulous/models/managers.py`.

 Models which have tag fields are called tagged models.
 For tags to be fully